A local guide took us for a half-day city tour.

 Cloth Hall in the middle of the Main Market Square -

-during the Middle Ages this was the place that cloth-sellers had their market stalls.
+during the Middle Ages this was the place that cloth-sellers had

 The current structure was rebuilt after the original structure was burned down in 1555.